Revision Rhinoplasty Before & After

 Are you a candidate for revision rhinoplasty?

-For those who have chosen to have a rhinoplasty procedure, a cosmetic surgery that can alter the shape, size, and appearance of the nose, the changes are often pleasingly dramatic.
-If done well, a smoothing out of that bothersome bump or a subtle adjustment to the nose’s contour can drastically change self-perception for the better.
+For those who have chosen to have a previous rhinoplasty procedure, a cosmetic surgery that can alter the shape, size, and appearance of the nose, the results may have turned out more or less than expected.
+Since, in the nose, even small changes can be subtly dramatic, there are many opportunities to negatively impact the overall balance of the result.
+When a Rhinoplasty is performed correctly, even a subtle adjustment to the nose can drastically change self-perception for the better.
+Any patient that is dissatisfied with the outcome of a prior procedure is therefore a candidate.

 However, not all nose surgeries end in success stories.
-Unfortunately, on average, about ten percent of individuals who have undergone a rhinoplasty suffer from poor results or complications following the operation.
+Unfortunately, on average, about five to ten percent of individuals who have undergone a rhinoplasty suffer from poor results or complications following the operation.
+Many of these patients were treated by physicians who do not specialize in Rhinoplasty.
 When this occurs, a corrective surgical procedure, called a revision rhinoplasty, may be recommended to address aesthetic, functional and/or medical concerns.
 New York double board-certified facial plastic surgeon Dr. Richard Westreich suggests you consider NYC revision rhinoplasty if you have or are experiencing one or more of the following symptoms:

 • Restricted breathing, nasal obstruction or a functional problem following your initial rhinoplasty